Skip to content

 Exposure Assessment

-If you have been exposed to a hazardous chemical, biological or radiological agent you must notify your supervisor immediately.
+If you have been exposed to a hazardous chemical, biological or radiological agent, notify your supervisor immediately.
 The claim must also be reported to Corvel (1-866-245-8588) using the nurse triage line where you can be directed to medical care if needed.

-Employees or their supervisors that have concerns about employee exposures to chemicals or other hazardous agents should contact the Office of Research Safety Affairs (901-448-6114).
-The Office of Research Safety Affairs will work to characterize employee exposures to hazardous agents and prescribe an appropriate set of controls (engineering controls, work practices, PPE) to ensure that personnel exposure does not exceed the occupational exposure limit.
+Concerns about exposures to chemicals or other hazardous agents should be reported the Office of Research Safety Affairs (901.448.6114).
+The Office of Research Safety Affairs will work to characterize employee exposures to hazardous agents and prescribe an appropriate set of controls (engineering controls, work practices, PPE) to ensure personnel exposure does not exceed the occupational exposure limit.

-Sometimes exposure assessment is necessary to comply with safety regulations.
-In such cases, the Office of Research Safety Affairs may contact work area supervisors to schedule an assessment of chemical handling practices and exposure scenarios.
+Exposure assessment is sometimes necessary for safety regulation compliance.
+For these cases, the Office of Research Safety Affairs may contact work area supervisors to schedule an assessment of chemical handling practices and exposure scenarios.
 These exposure assessments will be documented with records retained by the Office of Research Safety Affairs.

-Examples of chemicals that may require exposure assessment include:
+Examples of chemicals that may require exposure assessment:

 • Formaldehyde or formalin